Second-Degree Burn in Children

-The symptoms of a second-degree burn can be like other health conditions.
-Make sure
+These symptoms can be caused by other health conditions.
+Make sure your child sees

 How is a second-degree burn diagnosed in a child?

-or she will give your child a physical exam.
-The diagnosis of a second-degree burn
+will give your child a physical exam.
+The diagnosis of a second-degree burn is based

-is based on the signs and symptoms, and recent exposure to something that can cause
+on the signs and symptoms, and recent exposure to something that can cause a burn.